oAstrex/Zream/README.md

 - Terms of service for all integrated services (TMDB, TorBox, indexers)
 - Applicable streaming and downloading regulations in their jurisdiction

-The developers of StreamHub do not encourage or condone piracy or copyright infringement.
+The developers of Zream do not encourage or condone piracy or copyright infringement.
 This tool is intended for legitimate use cases such as:
 - Managing legally owned media collections
 - Downloading content that is in the public domain
-- Accessing content through legitimate subscription services

 ## 🙏 Acknowledgments